patrikx3/redis-ui/README.md

 Some of the features are coming below.

 The best use case for this Redis GUI, if you manage tons of JSON, as it includes JSONEditor and ACE.
-Check out the different options in the edit json button dialog. :)
+Check out the different options in the edit json button dialog, besides, you can upload and download binary data as well.

 ## Features